 An ETL job invokes functions based on the time mechanism.
 For example, you set the invocation interval in an ETL job to 60 seconds for a Logstore.
 If data is continuously written to Shard 0, the ETL function is invoked every 60 seconds to transform data that is located in the cursor range of the last 60 seconds.

-- Check whether new data is written to the Logstore for which an ETL job is configured.
-If new data is written to the Logstore, the function will be called.
+Check whether new data is written to the Logstore for which your Function Compute trigger is configured.
+If new data is written to the Logstore, the function is called.

-- Check trigger logs and logs of function callings.
+Check whether exceptions can be found in trigger logs and operational logs of functions.